From Static to Adaptive Defense: Federated Multi-Agent Deep Reinforcement Learning-Driven Moving Target Defense Against

-For example, the greedy attacker can select the current leader UAV $\mathbb{L}^\mathcal{N}(t)$ or the core link $\mathbb{L}^\mathcal{L}(t)$ of the swam as the target at time step $t$.
+For example, the greedy attacker can select the current leader UAV $\mathbb{L}^\mathcal{N}(t)$ or the core link $\mathbb{L}^\mathcal{L}(t)$ of the swarm as the target at time step $t$.
 For the sake of not weakening the greedy attacker's ability, we assume that he/she may be aware of the existence of defense mechanisms (e.g., MTD), but not their specific deployment or timing.
 Therefore, the attacker can re-evaluate and update his/her target at time step $t'$ to maximize attack effectiveness, but attack actions are subject to duration and reconnaissance constraints that are similar to those of the random attacker, i.e., $t' = t + \tau_{\text{atk}} + \tau_{\text{recon}}$.
 This reconnaissance period represents the time required for the adversary to gather new intelligence, such as identifying the new leader after a switch or discovering the new communication channel after a frequency hop, before launching the next targeted attack. \end{itemize}

 The effectiveness of an attack depends on the frequency alignment between the attacker and the victim, as well as the lasting time of attack duration and reconnaissance.
 For the $n$th node attack, it can be formally described as